Erixun/Rosalind-in-R/README.md

 # Rosalind
-My solutions to some (~40) of the bioinformatics problems at rosalind.info
+My solutions to some (~40) of the bioinformatics problems at rosalind.info, made during the summer of 2019.